bdjackson/MyNotebook/README.md

 - BTagSFProcedure: The procedure for deriving b-tag scale factors in the B-L stop search.
 - BinomialUncertainty: How to derive the standard binomial uncertainty.
-- Matrix_Method: Brief description of how the Matrix Method fake estimate is performed
+- MatrixMethod: Brief description of how the Matrix Method fake estimate is performed
-- CLs limit setting: How to perform CLs limit setting procedure.
+- CLsLimitSetting: How to perform CLs limit setting procedure.
 This notebook is incomplete.